Age Regression

 and present, describing contacts with the Otherworld.
 In these stories

-a temporal distortion is always present, and normally it is also the
+there is always a temporal distortion, and normally it is also the

 main characteristic of the experience: a day spent there can be a